zazortik/azure-xplat-cli/README.md

 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://windowsazure.github.com/guidelines.html).

+Please send pull requests only to the **Dev branch**.
+Please make sure that you have checked in tests and recorded them live for your contribution. **Pull requests without sufficient tests will not be accepted.**

 If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-xplat-cli/issues) section of the project.